 Though you can sketch ideas on the computer, ultimately the hand is mightier than the mouse.
 Sketching with a pencil and paper makes it fast to generate multitudes of concepts and refine ideas down to a final solution.
 Hand-drawn sketches do what words cannot by showing ideas and functionality drawn out step by step.
 When sketching only on the computer, it’s far too easy to draw the wrong thing or limit your sketch to what you’re able to do with the tools of the application you’re using.

-After the first round of sketching is discussed is often a good time to start refining sketches on the computer and developing wireframes and comps with more detail (or HTML prorotypes).
+After the first round of sketching is discussed is often a good time to start refining sketches on the computer and developing wireframes and comps with more detail (or HTML prototypes).
 These high-fidelity digital sketches might include the final grid and navigation ideas as well as key user interactions such as indications of clickable items, linked text, and tappable regions.

 As your project gets more defined during the initial brainstorming and sketching session, you can use follow-up sketches to communicate more detail and integrate deliberate words and labeling that will add clarification and keep the design process moving forward.